Shrewsbury Slip, Trip, & Fall Accident Attorneys

-A trip, slip and fall case refers to the liability rules governing New Jersey cases in which an individual trips, slips or falls to the ground and suffers harm due to a dangerous condition on someone else’s property.
-As a part of New Jersey personal injury law, these cases are controlled by the basic rules of negligence.
+A trip, slip, and fall case refers to the liability rules governing New Jersey incidents where an individual trips, slips, or falls and suffers harm due to a dangerous condition on someone else’s property.
+As part of New Jersey personal injury law, these cases are controlled by the basic rules of negligence.

-Direct causes can include spilled liquids or food, cracked sidewalks or stairs, objects on the stairs, ice and snow, broken floor tiles, uneven steps and potholes.
-Indirect causes, such as dim lighting or missing handrails, can also contribute to a trip, slip or fall personal injury matter.
+Indirect causes, such as dim lighting or missing handrails, can also contribute to a trip, slip, or fall personal injury matter.

-If you are injured in a trip, slip or fall accident it is extremely important that the accident site is photographed as soon as possible.
-Having photographs of the defective steps, walkway, sidewalk, floor, ect., is invaluable to your case.
-In many instances once an individual is injured the negligent party will rush to fix the defect.
-If you have been injured in a trip, slip or fall accident you should have the accident site immediately inspected and any defects immediately photographed.
+If you are injured in a trip, slip, or fall accident, it is crucial to photograph the accident site as soon as possible.
+Pictures of defective steps, walkways, sidewalks, floors, etc., are invaluable to your case.
+Negligent parties often rush to fix the defect once someone is injured.
+Having the site inspected and defects documented immediately is essential.

 At the beginning of a slip and fall lawsuit, the responsible parties must be identified.
-While fault can usually be traced to an individual employee or tenant who caused the hazard, there will be additional parties who exercised control or ownership of the accident site.
-These may include the property manager, business owner, landlord, or the owner of the property.
+Fault is often traced to an individual employee or tenant who caused the hazard, but additional parties, such as property managers, business owners, landlords, or property owners, may also share liability.
 In most cases, one or more of these parties will have liability insurance covering the property.

-If the identity of a responsible party cannot be immediately determined, or if there is uncertainty as to the precise name of one of the defendants, New Jersey allows the Plaintiff to name a “John Doe” defendant.
-Once the responsible party has been identified, the court documents can be amended to substitute the correct name in place of the “John Doe.”
-This allows a plaintiff who is still researching the case to file the claim on time.
+If the identity of a responsible party cannot be immediately determined, New Jersey allows the plaintiff to name a “John Doe” defendant.
+Once the responsible party is identified, court documents can be amended to substitute the correct name in place of “John Doe,” allowing the claim to be filed on time.

-Special considerations arise when a trip, slip and fall accident takes place on public property.
-Foremost is the issue of sovereign immunity.
-While the government now allows itself to be sued in limited circumstances, there are extremely strict time limitations that a Plaintiff must adhere too.
-Therefore, if you are injured on public or government property it is extremely important that you contact an attorney immediately.
+When a trip, slip, and fall accident occurs on public property, the issue of sovereign immunity arises.
+While the government allows itself to be sued in limited circumstances, extremely strict time limitations apply.
+If injured on public or government property, contact The Cassidy Law Firm LLC immediately to ensure all deadlines are met.

 Proving the Defendant is Liable

-Most trip, slip and fall cases will require the plaintiff to prove that the defendant was negligent.
-Negligence means that the defendant failed to act in a reasonable manner under the circumstances.
+Most trip, slip, and fall cases require the plaintiff to prove that the defendant was negligent.
+Negligence occurs when the defendant fails to act reasonably under the circumstances.
+For example, a store clerk is expected to place warning signs in recently mopped areas to alert patrons.
+Failure to do so could result in the store being liable for negligence.

-If you are a plaintiff in a New Jersey trip, slip and fall case you can be assured that the defendant will raise the defense of comparative fault.
-Comparative fault, also known as contributory negligence, holds a party responsible for his or her share of the blame which contributed to the accident or injury.
-Therefore, it is important that a victim of a trip, slip or fall accident contacts an experienced New Jersey personal injury attorney as soon as possible.
-They should avoid speaking with other parties about the incident as others might use those statements against the individual at a later time to prove comparative fault or contributory negligence.
+In New Jersey, defendants often raise the defense of comparative fault.
+Comparative fault, also known as contributory negligence, holds a party responsible for their share of blame in contributing to the accident.
+This underscores the importance of contacting an experienced New Jersey personal injury attorney immediately.
+Victims should avoid speaking with other parties about the incident, as those statements could be used later to prove comparative fault.

 750 Broad Street, Suite 3, Shrewsbury, NJ 07702